couchbase/kv_engine/docs/BinaryProtocol.md

 * `XATTR` - The client requests the server to add XATTRs to the stream for commands where it makes sense (GetWithMeta, SetWithMeta, DcpMutation etc)
+* `XERROR` - The client requests the server to send extended error codes instead of disconnecting the client when new errors occur (note that some errors may be remapped to more generic error codes instead of disconnecting)
+* `Select bucket` - This is purely informational (it does not enable/disable anything on the server).
+It may be used from the client to know if it should be able to run select bucket or not (select bucket was a privileged command pre-spock.
+In spock all users may run select bucket, but only to a bucket they have access to).

 Response: